Workflows

 - Sign up free and complete onboarding.

-- Fill Setup: keywords, use cases, competitors, sitemap,
+- Fill Setup: company profile, competitors, and sitemap.

 Week 2 — Monitor and prioritize